AidasLit/Hex-game-uni/README.md

 >git add -A

 to commit changes
->got commit -m "message"
+>git commit -m "message"

 to push commits to remote
->got push
+>git push

+to download latest branch and start editing it (different from git fetch, look up the difference)
+>git pull